QS2AG/learnAnalytics-public/README.md

 # LearnAI Materials

-Microsoft AI Engineering's team has created deep, technical content (3-400 level) that enables developers and data scientists to build end-to-end solutions using the Azure AI Platform.
+Microsoft's AI Engineering team has created deep, technical content (3-400 level) that enables developers and data scientists to build end-to-end solutions using the Azure AI Platform.
 This site is a map of the AI learning content for learning and redelivery purposes.
 All the content is community supported so please feel free to contribute your enhancements.

 Questions? [learnAI@microsoft.com](mailto:learnAI@microsoft.com).